 The Bachelor of Arts degree is preprofessional and does not lead to certification of any type.
 No endorsement for employment as an audiologist is granted at the undergraduate level.
-The Master of Arts degree is the professional degree and enables the student to meet academic and practicum requirements for certification in Audiology by the American Speech and Hearing Association and endorsement standards for School Audiology (for those who desire to complete those additional requirements for School Audiology).
-ALL STUDENTS MUST APPLY FOR ADMISSION TO THE AUDIOLOGY PROGRAM.
-TRANSFER STUDENTS MUST APPLY FOR ADMISSION PRIOR TO THEIR ARRIVAL ON CAMPUS.
-ALL APPLICATIONS MUST BE SUBMITTED BY APRIL 1 FOR SUMMER OR FALL ADMITTANCE.
-All EDSE 100 or 200 level courses required for audiology majors must have been completed or in progress at the time of application.
+The Master of Arts degree is the professional degree and enables the student to meet the academic and practicum requirements for certification in Audiology by the American Speech and Hearing Association and endorsement standards by the School Audiologist (for those who desire to complete those additional requirements for School Audiology).
+All students must apply for admission to the Audiology Program.
+Transfer students must apply for admission prior to their arrival on campus.
+All applications must be submitted by April 1 for Summer of Fall admittance.
+All EDSE 100 or 200 level courses required for Audiology majors must have been completed or in progress at the time of application.

 For information regarding admission procedures, contact the Director of Audiology, Bishop-Lehr Hall 147.
-Students applying for admission to this program will be selected according to: 1) promise of academic achievement; 2) letters of reference; 3) commitment in their clinical observation; 4) self-direction; and 5) intellectual curiosity.
+Students applying for admission to this Program will be selected according to: 1) Promise of academic achievement; 2) Letters of reference; 3) Commitment in their Clinical Observation: 4) Self-direction and 5) Intellectual curiosity.